kev-finucan/TheHouse/README.md

 # TheHouse

-he House gives the user/player 100 tokens and tracks a running balance which they can use to bet on any of 4 different mini-games of chance and/or purchase prizes.
+The House gives the user/player 100 tokens and tracks a running balance which they can use to bet on any of 4 different mini-games of chance and/or purchase prizes.

 """
 WELCOME to The HOUSE!
 You've heard the stories; The House always wins.